-If you would like to appeal an agency decision denying an undue hardship waiver, you must request a hearing through the Michigan Administrative Hearing System.
+If you would like to appeal an agency decision denying an undue hardship waiver, you must request a hearing through the Michigan Office of Administrative Hearings and Rules.
 This can be done by completing the form below and mailing to:

-Michigan Administrative Hearing System for the Department of Health and Human Services
+Michigan Office of Administrative Hearings and Rules for the Department of Health and Human Services

 PO Box 30763